pchemguy/ZoteroDataModel/HybridModel/HybridModel.md

     - Higher complexity when handling JSON fields programmatically.
     - Challenges with ensuring data integrity and efficient access at the database level.

+Modern bibliographic managers often use hybrid models.
+For example, [Zotero][Zotero Data Model] fields common to most references may be stored in dedicated models or tables, making it possible to take advantage of the relational model.

+[Zotero Data Model]